aldolat/delicious-readings/readme.txt

 * Moved the widget into a separate file.
 * Fixed a typo in the widget panel.
+* Fixed a bug in the "nofollow" value for rel attribute.
+* Security focusing.

 = 1.0 =
 First release of the plugin.